CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Deployment information

 When running `setup.sh` script, a number of separate directories will be created.
 Since NLP components for pipelines require additional applications to be installed in the system, CogStack provides another, extended image containing them.
-In this example, hence `cogstacksystems/cogstack-pipeline-gate:dev-latest` image is being used.
+In this example, hence `cogstacksystems/cogstack-pipeline-gate:latest` image is being used.

 Apart from that, this example uses the standard stack of microservices (see: [CogStack ecosystem](#cogstack-ecosystem)) and also uses a single CogStack *properties* file, running only one instance of CogStack data processing engine.

-[//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the CogStack Docker image used in this example is `cogstacksystems/cogstack-pipeline-gate:dev-latest`.
-This image are build from the `dev` branch.
-However, once the development branch will be merged to `master` the image name will be updated.**